IncludeSecurity/RTSPhuzz/README.md

 Using boofuzz orients this fuzzer more toward discovering bugs related to parsing the protocol or incorrect values in protocol fields.
 It is less suited to discovering bugs triggered by strange sequences of requests, for example.

 This fuzzer also only fuzzes the RTSP protocol.
 RTSP is intended to be used with another stream transport protocol, usually RTP; however, this fuzzer does not interact with RTP.
 It also doesn't fuzz SDP stream descriptions, or certain header values that support multiple formats.

 In addition, the `SET_PARAMETER` and `GET_PARAMETER` methods don't use real-world parameters.
+The parameter names for `SET_PARAMETER` and `GET_PARAMETER` are not defined in the RTSP specification, and different RTSP servers support different parameters, or don't support any parameters for these methods.

 Finally, the RTSP protocol supports interleaved RTP stream data on the same transport (e.g. TCP) as the RTSP messages.
 This feature hasn't currently been implemented.